Skip to main content

 How you'll learn

-The duration of the course is 14 weeks in total, with six on-campus teaching days, four directed study days, and four self-directed study days.
+The course runs for 14 weeks.
+There are six on-campus teaching days, four directed study days, and four self-directed study days.

-Assessment will be a portfolio of evidence, including teaching evidence, resources, and critical reflections and discussions.
+Assessment is a portfolio of evidence.
+This includes teaching evidence, resources, and critical reflections and discussions.

 Entry requirements